mzakyz666/site/content/about/_index.md

 * Security Fundamentals from MVA
 * Security in the Enterprise from MVA
 * Speaker Cyber Security Seminar "Security in a Serious Way" 2017
+* Speaker "NGABUBUR-IT: Sharing Session About IT & Cyber Security" at SMK NU Tasikmalaya

 # Favorite Music